 How we are running our business and a launch with no social media

 - Leaned into our email list and text.
 Did you know you can text me anytime?
 Just text your favorite emoji to 614-810-4236.
 It's me answering on the other side.
 Just like a DM.

 - Focus on long-form content: mainly podcasting and blogging - anything that can be searchable and have SEO behind it.
 For once I actually have gotten ahead on writing.
 Even with a healthy relationship with social, having the ability not to scroll (i.e. it is not even an option) is a great way to stay focused.

 - Networking and community.
-We added almost 100 people to our Crush the Rush Live workshop series in 24 hours with zero social.
+We added almost 100 people to a recent workshop series in 24 hours with zero social.
 Over 300 of you joined.
 How?
 We used the podcast and our affiliates.
 If you are part of our community, there is a whole affiliate program that actually pays you to help share.
 Pretty cool right?
 So we jumped right in and leveraged our friends.
 But I also used my time to pour into those that were already ready to learn.

 - Finally, enjoyed the quiet.
 I told myself I had two options.
 I could stress and worry and spend hours trying to figure out how the heck to email IG (it is impossible) or I could pour my energy into you, the blog, and those in our community.
 I chose the latter.
 Remember the 80/20 rule.